sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/docker-compose/index.md

 ## Upgrade and migration

 First, view the [Sourcegraph changelog](../../../CHANGELOG.md) to see what's changed from your current version of Sourcegraph.
+You will also want to check the [Upgrade Notes](TBD) for any specific related to your particular upgrade scenario.
+Finally, if your upgrade includes migration to/from another deployment type, review our [Migration guides](TBD) prior to moving forward.

+### Upgrade using release branch

 If you [configured Docker Compose with a release branch](#configure-release-branch), when you upgrade, you can merge the corresponding upstream release tag into your `release` branch.